 Diving Samarai Island Jetty

 The jetty is a straightforward dive.
-Once you get there, and for that you will need a boat….
-There is simply no other way to visit Samarai as the island is located at the southern end of the China Strait and about 50km from Alotau.
+Once you get there, and for that you will need a boat… There is simply no other way to visit Samarai.
+As the island is located at the southern end of the China Strait, about 50km from Alotau.

 Liveaboards typically anchor off from the jetty and use tenders to drop you in at your selected point.
-There is quite a lot of territory to cover as the overall area stretches about 200m.
+There is quite a lot of territory to cover as the overall area stretches out well over 200m.

 There are only two things to be extra careful about when diving Samarai Island jetty.
-The first being to watch where you put your hands and knees as there are a lot of rough edges and well hidden stinging critters.
+The first being to watch where you put your hands and knees as there are a lot of rough edges.
+And there are a lot of very well hidden stinging critters.